 – to protect traveller safety and consumer rights, strengthening the Air Passenger Bill of Rights

-– there are only two ways to create more wealth and prosperity: we can either work more or work more efficiently through increased productivity
+– there are only two ways to create more wealth and prosperity: we can either work more or work more efficiently through increased productivity.
+Investments in R&D, innovation, more efficient production processes, machinery and equipment are critical to improvements in productivity and living standards.

-– in a context where there are manpower shortages in many sectors, investment is a way to increase production without necessarily having to employ more workers
+– in a context where there are manpower shortages in many sectors, investment is a way to increase production without necessarily having to employ more workers.

 – a 2018 study by the School of Public Policy at the University of Calgary found $14 billion worth of direct and indirect federal business subsidies.
-Most if not all of these create unfair market distortions by favouring some companies or sectors at the expense of others
+Most if not all of these create unfair market distortions by favouring some companies or sectors at the expense of others.

-– abolishing the capital gains tax encourage every Canadian to save and invest more and would give our entrepreneurs access to a larger pool of capital
+– abolishing the capital gains tax encourage every Canadian to save and invest more and would give our entrepreneurs access to a larger pool of capital.

 The party advocates:

 – housing has become out of reach for many Canadians, in particular for young families living in big cities.
-Vancouver and Toronto have become two of the most unaffordable large cities in the world
+Vancouver and Toronto have become two of the most unaffordable large cities in the world.

 The party advocates:

 – modifying the Bank of Canada’s inflation target, from 2% to 0%.
-This will cool down inflation in all sectors, including housing
+This will cool down inflation in all sectors, including housing.

 – working with provinces to curb speculation and money laundering by foreign non-resident buyers in Canada’s land and housing markets.